 Now in its 14th year of celebrating LGBT+ film, the Iris Prize LGBT+ Film Festival brings filmmakers and film lovers from all around the world to Cardiff.
-Iris is the home of the largest LGBT+ short film prize in the world, the prestigious £30,000 Iris Prize which allows the winner to make their next LGBT+ short film.
+Iris is the home of the largest short film prize in the world, the prestigious £30,000 Iris Prize which allows the winner to make their next LGBT+ short film.

 Famed for its open, friendly atmosphere, each year sees more visitors adopted into the Iris family.
 As well as the chance to see the very best in current LGBT+ short and feature filmmaking, the festival offers legendary parties, panel discussions and special events.
-A BAFTA A-list qualifying festival, Iris has also been identified as one of the "50 film festivals worth the entry fee" by MovieMaker Magazine 4 times.
+A BAFTA A-list qualifying festival, Iris has also been identified as one of the "50 film festivals worth the entry fee" by MovieMaker Magazine 5 times, including in 2020.
 For the first time in 2020, all Best British shortlisted films will available on Film4 after the festival via All 4.

 The winner of the Iris Prize 2020 will receive the largest LGBT+ short film prize in the world - £30,000 to make another short film in the UK, benefiting from the very best filming equipment and facilities.
 They will also be invited to Cardiff to sit on the 2021 Iris Prize International Jury.

 Iris Prize Best British Short supported by Film4

 The winner of the Iris Prize Best British Short 2020 will receive a package of sound post-production services sponsored by Pinewood Studios Group, valued at £20,000.
 They will also be invited to Cardiff to sit on the 2021 Iris Prize Best British Jury.
 All films in the Best British 2020 shortlist will be broadcast on Film4 and streamed on their online streaming service, All 4, a licence fee will be paid.
 To be eligible you should be a UK citizen or have been resident in the UK for at least three consecutive years prior to submitting your film.
 All British short films will also be considered for the Iris Prize shortlist.

 Iris Prize Best Feature